mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 # MicroPython-micro-bit
 # Study Buddy
-The micro:bit Study Buddy is an Electronic Educational Engagement Tool designed to help students learn a new classroom subject with the assistance of a micro:bit TED (Talking Educational Database) and a micro:bit TEQ (Talking Educational Quiz).
+The micro:bit Study Buddy is a micro:bit Electronic Educational Engagement Tool designed to help students learn a new classroom subject with the assistance of a micro:bit TED (Talking Educational Database) and a micro:bit TEQ (Talking Educational Quiz).

 ## Mission Statement
 Over the next 10 years we are going to see a fundamental transformation of technology in a way never before seen in history.